How Long to Boil Shrimp? Perfect Timing for Juicy Results

 Pro Tip: Start timing once the shrimp are added to the already boiling water.
 Don't start from cold water, as this skews timing and leads to uneven cooking.

-Boiling shrimp the right way is more than just about time—flavor begins in the pot!
-These tips will ensure your shrimp come out bursting with taste every time:
+Boiling shrimp the right way is more than just about timing.
+Flavor begins in the pot!
+These tips will ensure your shrimp come out bursting with taste every time.

 Season your water!
 For the most flavorful results, your boiling water should mimic the broth of a soup.
 Toss in: